feitgemel/TensorFlowProjects/Monkey-Species/README.md

 Join us as we guide you through the process of fine-tuning the VGG16 model for the task of monkey species classification.
 Learn how to adapt a powerful pretrained model to accurately classify monkey species and leverage its advanced features for improved results.

+You can find the Tutorial here : https://eranfeit.net/how-to-classify-monkeys-images-using-convolutional-neural-network-keras-tuner-hyper-parameters-and-transfer-learning-part4/

 You can find the video here : https://youtu.be/p9l9AgiVsqI

 <br/><br/>